 If your cat is high maintenance in needing insulin injections or oral medications, carefully check the nursing expertise of the staff.
-Some cats may be better off in a veterinary hospital if they are frail, need subcutaneous fluids or medical monitoring and meds.
+Some cats may be better off in a veterinary hospital if they are frail, or if they need subcutaneous fluids or medical monitoring and meds.

 The Downsides to Boarding Your Cat

 And some cats don’t take to being boarded, no matter how lovely and story-bookish the place is.
 Let’s face it: No cat is going to be head-over-paws about being uprooted from their home.

 “We didn’t want to have to put the boys to cattery,” says cat lover Sirpa Kutilainen.
 “They get very stressed with the whole situation and being cooped up in what is essentially one room.”